Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: Introduction

 \subsection{Convergent and overconvergent isocrystals}

-Let $\Fq$ be a finite field of characteristic $p$ and let $X_0$ be a smooth geometrically connected variety over $\Fq$.
-The first Weil cohomology introduced to study $X_0$ is the \textit{$\ell$-adic \etale cohomology}, where $\ell$ is a prime different from $p$.
-Its associated category of local systems is the category of Weil lisse $\Qlbar$-sheaves, denoted by $\Weil(X_0,\Qlbar)$.
-While $p$-adic \etale cohomology is not a Weil cohomology theory, moving from $\ell$ to $p$ one encounters two main $p$-adic cohomology theories: \textit{crystalline cohomology} and \textit{rigid cohomology}.
-These two give rise to different categories of “local systems”.
-We have the category $\Fisoc(X_0)$ of $\Qpbar$-linear \textit{convergent} $F$-isocrystals over $X_0$ and the category $\Foi(X_0)$ of $\Qpbar$-linear \textit{overconvergent} $F$-isocrystals over $X_0$.
+Let $p$ be a prime number.
+The first Weil cohomology constructed to study varieties in characteristic $p$ was the \textit{$\ell$-adic \etale cohomology}, where $\ell$ is a prime different from $p$.
+Its associated category of coefficients is the category of \textit{lisse sheaves}.
+While $p$-adic \etale cohomology is not a Weil cohomology, moving from $\ell$ to $p$ one encounters two main $p$-adic cohomology theories: \textit{crystalline cohomology} and \textit{rigid cohomology}.
+These two give rise to different categories of “local systems”: \textit{convergent isocrystals} and\textit{ overconvergent isocrystals}.
+Let $\Fq$ be a finite field with $q$ elements, where $q$ is a power of $p$, and let $X_0$ be a smooth variety over $\Fq$.
+We write $\Fisoc(X_0)$ (resp. $\Foi(X_0)$) for the category of $\Qpbar$-linear convergent (resp. overconvergent) $F$-isocrystals over $X_0$.
 By \cite{Ked04}, these two categories are related by a natural fully faithful functor $\epsilon:\Foi(X_0)\rightarrow \Fisoc(X_0)$.
-When $X_0$ is proper, the functor $\epsilon$ is an equivalence of categories.
+When $X_0$ is proper, the functor $\epsilon$ is an equivalence.
 In general, the two categories have different behaviours.
-While $\Foi(X_0)$ shares many properties with $\Weil(X_0,\Qlbar)$ (see \cite{Dad} or \cite{Ked18}), the category $\Fisoc(X_0)$ has some exceptional $p$-adic features.
+While $\Foi(X_0)$ shares many properties with the category of Weil lisse $\Qlbar$-sheaves, as explained in \cite{Dad} and \cite{Ked18}, the category $\Fisoc(X_0)$ has some exceptional $p$-adic features.